 - Students must be far enough along in their PhD studies that they can be considered to be “graduating” (approximately in their final year) but still currently in the Program.

-- Awardees of the James Miller competition are excluded from future competitions.
+- Awardees of the James Miller Memorial Prize competition are excluded from future competitions.

 - Students can win both the James Miller Prize and the Patricia Baird Prize, but not in the same year.
 The winner of the James Miller Prize will be decided prior to the selection of the Patricia Baird finalists.

-- Applicants may also present a poster in the Research Day competition, but the James Miller Prize winner will be excluded from selection for a Research Day poster prize.
+- Applicants may also compete in the Research Day poster competition, but the James Miller Prize winner will be excluded from selection for a poster prize.

-- The Graduate Program Assistant creates a list of current Medical Genetics PhD and MD/PhD students who have been in their programs for three or more years.
+- The Graduate Program Coordinator creates a list of current Medical Genetics PhD students who have been in their programs for three or more years.
 Faculty supervisors are invited to nominate their students who meet all of the eligibility criteria, and who are approximately in their final year.
 Additionally, the Review Committee will actively solicit nominations from the supervisors of any eligible students (based on the criteria) that committee members feel are likely to be good candidates.
-A final call will be sent to all supervisors of eligible students eight weeks before Research Day.
+A final call will be sent to all supervisors of eligible students several weeks before Research Day.

 - Supervisors are welcome to nominate one or more qualified students from their lab per year.